 Min CNH 40

-The trading commissions are the same if you trade on the SGX and ASX.
+The trading commissions are the same if you trade in the ASX.

 However, Tiger Brokers is much cheaper if you wish to trade in:

 On top of the fees that you pay for each platform, you will be charged exchange-specific fees as well.
 These fees are the same across both brokerages.